 - Help get a feel as to how their customers use the software so they can make it better

-And if you write your bug report effectively, then the bug has more chances to be fixed.
-So fixing bugs are directly dependent on how you report them.
-We Have mentioned all fields which are used while raising a bug, but all the fields are not mandatory to use.
+And if you write your bug report effectively, the bug has more chances of being fixed.
+So, fixing bugs is directly dependent on how you report them.
+We have mentioned all fields used while raising a bug, but not all fields are mandatory.
 It depends upon the organization.

-Let us know in your company how you write a bug report using which fields and how you are the plan to make the bug report more informative.
-Please write comments if you find anything incorrect, or you want to share more information about this topic discussed above, then you can use our contact us page.
+Let us know how you write a bug report using which fields and how you plan to make the report more informative in your company.
+Please write comments if you find anything incorrect, or if you want to share more information about this topic discussed above, then you can use our Contact Us page.